SJUACM/Computer-Vision-Applications/README.md

 ## To Launch all Python Notebook files (.ipynb):
   - Click on the icon [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SJUSATA/Computer-Vision-Applications/HEAD)

-  - Choose a project and open the file
+  - Choose a project and open a file

   - You can now look through edit the code!